Cloud-SPAN/03genomics/_episodes/04-quality-control.md

 {: .callout}

 The data comes in a compressed format, which is why there is a `.gz` at the end of the file names.
 This makes it faster to transfer, and allows it to take up less space on our computer.
 Let's unzip one of the files so that we can look at the fastq format.
+While the data is mid transfer you will not see your prompt $, please do not try and restart the command, or enter the command twice because you might overwrite and corrupt the files

 ~~~
 $ gunzip SRR2584863_1.fastq.gz